Simpatico (Suzy Bogguss and Chet Atkins album)

 Simpatico is an album by Suzy Bogguss and Chet Atkins, released in 1994.

 History

-Atkins and Bogguss were nominated for the 1996 Grammy award for Best Country & Western Vocal Collaboration (for the song "All My Loving" on the Beatles tribute album Come Together: America Salutes The Beatles) but did not win.
+Atkins and Bogguss were recognized for their collaborations by several music awarding bodies.
+They were nominated for the 1996 Grammy award for Best Country & Western Vocal Collaboration (for the song "All My Loving" on the Beatles tribute album Come Together: America Salutes The Beatles) but did not win.

-They were also nominated for the 1995 CMA Vocal Event of the Year award, for "Sorry Seems to Be the Hardest Word."
-The winners were Shenandoah and Alison Krauss for "Somewhere in the Vicinity of the Heart."
+They were also nominated for the 1995 CMA Vocal Event of the Year award, for "Sorry Seems to Be the Hardest Word".
+The winners were Shenandoah and Alison Krauss for "Somewhere in the Vicinity of the Heart".

+At the 1995 TNN/Music City News Country Awards, they were nominated for the Vocal Collaboration award.
+George Jones and Alan Jackson won.